 Content Marketing World is a yearly event run by the Content Marketing Institute.
 It’s usually run in Cleveland (USA) but this year they popped an extra event on the calendar, packed their bags and came down under.

 Here are some moments that blew my mind, just a little.

 Make it better.

-Jay Baer, author of the Convince and Convert blog, presented two sessions and he seriously rocked it.
+Jay Baer, the author of the Convince and Convert blog, presented two sessions and he seriously rocked it.
 His first session, “Youtility: Why smart companies are helping, not selling”, talked about creating marketing so useful that people will line up to pay for it.

-My big moments in this session were that personal and professional lives, and social media feeds, have merged so your business is competing with baby photos, friends’ birthdays and family holidays.
+My big moments in this session were that personal and professional lives and social media feeds, have merged so your business is competing with baby photos, friends’ birthdays and family holidays.

 That really puts the pressure on, doesn’t it?
 Not to produce more content but to produce better content.
 Content that real people are genuinely interested in.
 Jay said, “Skip the marketing BS and traffic in truth.”

 Julie Fleisher from Kraft Foods reiterated this point, saying that Kraft Foods focus on creating content that people want to hang on to.

 In Jay’s later session on measuring ROI, he talked about making sure you match the right content to the right person at the right time.
 Ayal Steiner, from Outbrain, added in his session, “Content Engagement: The key to a winning strategy”, that you also need to know which device your audience prefers at different times because mobile is changing everything!